dinhanhhuy/three-tier-architecture/.devcontainer/README.md

 4. Click on `New codespace` in the dropdown
 5. Wait for the Codespace to be provisioned

-> If you want to custom the Codespace configuration, head over to the `.devcontainer/devcontainer.json` file and change the configuration as you see fit.
+> If you want to customize the Codespace configuration, head over to the `devcontainer.json` file and change the configuration as you see fit.

 ## Post-launch steps